Faraja17/tic-tac-toe-in-python/README.md

     key starts with t and key starts with t's value == turn i+=1
 ```
 But I got stuck.
 I didn't want to write multiple lines of repetitive code to cover each possible first and second letter.
 As I have been learning lately, the whole point of coding is to make life easier.
 I also did not want to hard code the first and second letter variables.
-I wanted my code to have flexibility incase I ever needed to add more rows and columnts.
+I wanted my code to have flexibility incase I ever needed to add more rows and columns.
 And I wanted my code to be more sophisticated and on par with what I have been learning.
 So I tried to think of a creative way to determine which specific first/second letter to test for.
 I wrote out my plan and how to achieve it in words:

 ```
 If turn is the value of 3 keys that start withthe same letter, print turn + ' wins!'